-NSAIDs block the production of the common precursor of prostaglandins and thromboxanes by inhibiting the COX (cyclo-oxygenase) enzyme.
+NSAIDs block the production of the common precursor of prostaglandins and gods thromboxanes, through the inhibition of the COX enzyme (cyclo-oxygenase).
 Prostaglandins are responsible for the symptoms of inflammation (pain, swelling and fever) and thromboxanes regulate the action of platelets (blood clotting).

 However, prostaglandins are also useful in the stomach to reduce acid secretion and protect its inner wall.
 Consequently, blockade induced by NSAIDs can result common symptoms such as: heartburn, indigestion (dyspepsia), diarrhea, nausea and vomiting.

 Their use can sometimes cause too very serious damage: haemorrhagic crises, gastric bleeding, gastric and duodenal ulcers and perforations.